7 Days, 6 Nights

 Zone: Low Alpine

-On this day the trek will be a fairly easy one; the goal is to help you acclimatize.
-You will explore the moorlands and volcanic rocks before reaching Shira Cathedral, which is a massive rock surrounded by steep spires and pinnacles.
-From Shira Cathedral, you will trek to Shira Camp 2 (3840m) where lunch will be served.
-The remainder of the day will be spent resting.
+On this day, the trek will be relatively easy in order to help you acclimate.
+You will explore the moorlands and volcanic rocks before arriving at Shira Cathedral, a massive rock surrounded by steep spires and pinnacles.
+From Shira Cathedral, you will hike to Shira Camp 2 (3840m), where lunch will be served.
+The rest of the day will be spent resting.

 Dinner and overnight accommodation at Shira Camp 2 (3840m).